 Here are some ways you can gather customer feedback about your CRM system.

 Sales and support teams.
 Ask your account managers if their customers have repeatedly emailed or called about a particular feature that worked or didn’t work for them.
 Similarly, ask your customer support agents for the most commonly asked questions and most commonly reported problems.

 Surveys.
 Customer surveys are easy to create, send out, interpret, and analyze.
 Use a combination of short surveys (one- or two-question polls) on your website.
 To get the highest possible response rate, ask your customers to rate their experience on a scale from 1 to 10, not using simple yes or no questions, and don’t burden them with too many questions.
 Aim for five to fifteen direct questions at most.

 Usability testing.
-When building your CRM software from scratch, you can take advantage of usability testing to get more insights into how users perceive the system they interact with.
+When building your CRM software from scratch, you can take advantage of usability testing to get more insight into how users perceive the system they interact with.
 Usability testing reveals things people sometimes don’t know they’re thinking about or struggling with.
 Generally, this approach allows you to get a complete picture of how your product is going and provide a clear path to make the user experience better.

 5. Bear in mind not only core features but also something extra

 Knowing what CRM functionality people value and what they lack can help you improve it and make users love it .
 Let’s look at what features are popular and can benefit your CRM in particular.